NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Background

-In May 2022, Tewari et al. \cite{2022advances_survey} published a state-of-the-art report on advances in Neural Rendering with a focus on NeRF models.
-It is to date the most comprehensive Neural Rendering survey style report, including many influential NeRF papers, as well as many other Neural Rendering papers.
-Our survey differs from this report in that our scope is completely focused on NeRF papers, giving detailed paper-by-paper summary of selected works.
-We also present a NeRF innovation technique taxonomy tree, and a NeRF application classification tree.
-We are able to include the more recent works from late 2022 and early 2023, as well as introduce in detail common datasets and evaluation metrics used by NeRF practitioners.
+In May 2022, Tewari et al. \cite{2022advances_survey} published a state-of-the-art report on advances in neural rendering with a focus on NeRF models.
+It remains the most comprehensive neural rendering survey-style report to date, covering many influential NeRF papers, as well as numerous other neural rendering papers.
+Our survey differs from this report in that our scope is fully focused on NeRF papers, providing detailed paper-by-paper summaries of selected works.
+We also present a NeRF innovation technique taxonomy tree and a NeRF application classification tree.
+We include more recent works and introduce, in detail, the common datasets and evaluation metrics used by NeRF practitioners.

 These survey papers were concurrent with our initial manuscript, completed in 2022, and are most similar in scope.
 Since the Gaussian Splatting era, numerous surveys focusing on specific applications of neural fields have been completed.
 However, these surveys differ from ours in scope.